ongiao/Warehouse-Inventory-System/README.md

 # Warehouse Inventory System

+> This project was for HKTVmall interview test.

 ### Introduction

 This is a warehouse inventory management system which is based on ***SpringBoot, MyBatis, Thymeleaf, MySql, etc***.